continuedev/continue/docs/docs/customize/overview.md

 keywords: [customize, configure, config]
 ---

-Continue can be deeply customized by editing a local file located at `~/.continue/config.json` (or `%USERPROFILE%\.continue\config.json` on Windows). `config.json` is created the first time you use Continue.
+Continue can be deeply customized.
+This is primarily accomplished by editing a local file located at `~/.continue/config.json` (MacOS / Linux) or `%USERPROFILE%\.continue\config.json` (Windows). `config.json` is created the first time you use Continue.

-## Basics
+## Getting started

 To open `config.json`, click the "gear" icon in the bottom right corner of the Continue Chat sidebar.
 When editing this file, you can use IntelliSense to see the available options as you type, or you can check the [full reference](./config.mdx).